open-pioneer/trails-core-packages/src/packages/core/README.md

 # @open-pioneer/core

-This package contains basic utility functions and classes used by the @open-pioneer project.
+This package contains basic utility functions and classes used in Open Pioneer Trails applications.

 ## Events